greghaynes/watson_tts_proxy/README.rst

 http://localhost:8888.
 You can specify a different port with the `-p` option.

+You can specify where the content is cached by with the `-d` flag.

 Once a particular phrase is fetched from Watson it's cached locally so that future calls with the same phrase don't require the network.